kuuaalo/achievement-converter/README.md

 @nibizax

 ## License
-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [NAME HERE] License - see the link for details.

 ## Contributing
 Feel free to send pull requests and raise issues.